 - Anti-skid platforms and side guard panels ensure user safety.

-Key Considerations for Choosing Between LULA and VPL
+Key Considerations for Choosing LULA or VPL

 Choosing between a LULA elevator or commercial wheelchair lift is a decision that can feel very confusing.
 And our ADA mobility specialists are here to help.
 But to give you an understanding of the basic considerations for choosing between them will help you prepare for an on-site consultation: